ostecke/axon-server-dockerfile/README.md

 * `JAVA_OPTS`

-    This is the usual way to pass JVM options.
-Be advised that the default is to add "`-Xmx512m`" in there, so if you override it be sure to not forget memory settings.
+    This is used to pass JVM options.
+Default is to use it for heap size setting, with "`-Xmx512m`".
 * `AXONSERVER_NAME`

     This is the name the Axon Server uses for itself.